RogerSelwyn/O365-HomeAssistant/README.md

 `name` | `string` | `True` | The name of the sensor.

 ## Authentication
    _**NOTE:** As of version 3.2.0, the primary (default) and alternate authentication methods have essentially reversed.
 The primary (default) method now DOES NOT require direct access to your HA instance from the internet while the alternate method DOES require direct access.
-If you previously did NOT set alt_auth_flow or had it set to False, please set alt_auth_method to True and remove alt_auth_flow from your config.
+If you previously did NOT set 'alt_auth_flow' or had it set to False, please set 'alt_auth_method' to True and remove 'alt_auth_flow' from your config.
 This will only be necessary upon re-authentication._

 ### Primary (default) authentication method
 After setting up configuration.yaml and restarting Home Assistant, a persistent notification will be created.